Asthma and COPD overlap in women: incidence and risk factors

 To T, Zhu J, Gray N, Feldman LY, Villeneuve PJ, Licskai C, Gershon A, Miller AB.
 Ann Am Thorac Soc.
 2018; 15(11):1304-10.
 Epub 2018 Jul 26.

 Rational — Women with asthma are at a high risk of developing COPD, or asthma and COPD overlap syndrome (ACOS) as they age, which is a condition associated with a high mortality rate, low quality of life, and high healthcare costs.
 However, factors influencing the development of ACOS remain unclear.

 Objective — To quantify the risk of developing COPD in Ontario women with asthma and identify factors that are associated with increased risk.

-Methods — Data for Ontario women with asthma who participated in the Canadian National Breast Screening Study from 1980─1985 were linked to health administrative databases and participants were followed from 1992─2015.
-A competing risks survival model was used to measure the associations between sociodemographic, lifestyle and environmental risk factors and time to COPD incidence, accounting for death as a competing risk.
+Methods — Data for Ontario women with asthma who participated in the Canadian National Breast Screening Study from 1980 to 1985 were linked to health administrative databases, and participants were followed from 1992 to 2015.
+A competing risks survival model was used to measure the associations between sociodemographic, lifestyle, and environmental risk factors and time to COPD incidence, accounting for death as a competing risk.

 Results — A total of 4,051 women with asthma were included in the study, of whom 1,701 (42.0%) developed COPD.
-The mean age at the study end date was 79 years old.
-Low education, high body mass index, rurality, and high levels of cigarette smoking were associated with ACOS incidence, while exposure to fine particulate matter (PM2.5), a major air pollutant, was not.
+The mean age at the study end date was 79 years.
+Low education, high body mass index, rurality, and high levels of cigarette smoking were associated with ACOS incidence, whereas exposure to fine particulate matter, a major air pollutant, was not.